-|Interpreter options|| In this text box, specify the options to be passed to the PHP executable file.
-They override the default behavior of the PHP interpreter and/or ensure that additional activities are performed.
+In this field, specify the options to be passed to the PHP executable file.
+They override the default behavior of the PHP interpreter or ensure that additional activities are performed.

-|Custom working directory||In this text box, specify the location of the files that are outside the folder with the script and are referenced in your script through relative paths.
+In this field, specify the location of the files that are outside the folder with the script and are referenced in your script through relative paths.
 Type the path manually or click the Browse button and select the desired folder in the dialog that opens.

 This setting does not block the script execution because the script location is always specified through a full path.

 In this field, specify the environment variables be passed to the built-in server.
 See Environment Variables in Apache for details.

 Use the controls in this area to configure behaviour of the debugging tool.